-You might want to take a look at the Harmon Kardon Citation Oasis alarm clock.
-The Citation range, you may remember, is Harmon Kardon’s answer to the likes of Sonos, a multi-room proposition that includes soundbars, bookshelf speakers and floor-standing towers.
+You might want to take a look at the Harman Kardon Citation Oasis alarm clock.
+The Citation range, you may remember, is Harman Kardon’s answer to the likes of Sonos, a multi-room proposition that includes soundbars, bookshelf speakers and floor-standing towers.
 We enjoyed earlier entries into the range enough to award it a Best of IFA gong a few years back.
 2020 will see the range expand to include the Oasis, a little Google-powered bedside number.

 Available in black and grey fabric wraps, the Oasis, like all good alarm clocks should, sneaks into the background with an understated, rounded design.

 In terms of connectivity and playback, it’s about as well-featured as you could hope for.
 As well as standard Bluetooth and Wi-Fi connectivity, the Oasis can playback tunes via Apple AirPlay and Google Chromecast, and can take voice input thanks to its built-in mic and support for the Google Assistant helper.

 As such, not only can you talk to the Oasis to organise alarms, but you can also ask it for information on all manner of topics in Google’s cloud-based brain, ask it for specific radio stations and have it control any smart home devices you’ve got hooked up to Google’s eco-system.